josephbu/igex/README.md

 ## License

-This project is open source and licensed under GNU General Public License v3.0.
+This project is open source and licensed under AGPL-3.0 license.

 ## Support